Do YouTubers Get Paid if I Skip Ads?

 What Happens When You Skip the Ad?

 Besides the simple fact that your favorite YouTuber will miss out on some precious ad revenue (don't worry, everyone does it), skipping ads can create a significant ripple effect.
-Not only will your channel be affected, but the advertiser and complementary channels can be affected as well.
+Not only will your channel be affected, but the advertiser and complementary channels can be affected by skipping ads as well.

 Google's algorithm is constantly checking its assets for relevancy, and that includes monitoring YouTubers' channels to see what content is resonating with what audience.